 Possibly the most Irish city in the USA, Boston bursts with pride during its St. Patrick’s Day Parade.
 Held annually since 1901, the family friendly parade features floats, music, marching and pipe bands. marching through the streets of South Boston, the city’s most Irish neighborhood.
 The parade starts at 1PM at the Broadway “T” Station and ends at Farragut Road.

 Additional St. Patrick’s Day parades near Boston include:

-Read about sky-diving leprechauns, dancing atop the world’s largest shamrock in a US city named Dublin, and other quirky St. Patrick’s Day celebrations in the USA, in my recent article for Orbitz Travel.
+Read about sky-diving leprechauns, dancing atop the world’s largest shamrock and more in Dublin, along with and other quirky St. Patrick’s Day celebrations in the USA, in my article for Orbitz Travel.

-This article was published in March 2017, and updated for St. Patrick’s Day 2018.
+This article was published in March 2017, and revised and updated for St. Patrick’s Day 2019.